(Last updated on August 5, 2024.)

 Getting Started

-This chapter explains how to install JapoScore and MuseScore (Staff Notation Editing Software) and a Plugin which enables starting JapoScore on MuseScore.
+This chapter explains how to install JapoScore and plugins for MuseScore (Staff Notation Editing Software), which facilitates score file (musicXML) exchange between JapoScore on MuseScore.

 Installation